ozwillo/ozwillo-doc/_includes/1-introduction.md

 - find and install applications from Ozwillo's store
 - launch installed services (see the difference between applications and services [below](#ref-1-3))
-- manage one's personal and application settingsi
+- manage one's personal and application settings

 The main user interface components are: